A commuter hit a handgun while driving on I-5 in Washington State last week, causing the gun to become lodged in the car bumper.

 Troopers recovered the firearm and turned it over to the Lakewood Washington Police Department, according to the Washington State Patrol.

 Washington State Patrol Trooper Guy Gill told the Associated Press that it was a “completely bizarre way to recover a weapon.”

-Ballistic's resident mustache aficionado Alex Landeen is also a big-time knife throwing enthusiast, and here...
+Ballistic Magazine's Alex Landeen is a big-time knife throwing enthusiast and here he tackles...

 by Ballistic Staff / May 30, 2018